Audio for The Real GOOD Loser: Episode 3- An Introduction and Setting The Stage

 (Over) You should write a book!
 “The Art of the F-Word.”
 When you’re famous, I expect some recognition for the idea! :0)

 Once Lauryn finishes reading my note, she lowers the card and looks at me.
-A smile blossoms on her face and rises up her cheeks.
-Across the room, she silently speaks to me: “F***—You,” she mouths slowly.
+From across the cafeteria, she silently mouths those two words….
+F***—You.

 After lunch everyone is attempting to kill time waiting for the end of the day to arrive.
-In Mr. Henry’s room the students are taking posters off the wall.
-Staff were told to leave nothing out so that the school could be completely decontaminated.
-Making it a mathematical exercise—also known as keeping the kids busy—this math teacher has required the students draw a scale model of his classroom so that when we come back everything can be placed exactly how it was before.
+In Mr. Henrie’s room the students are taking posters off the wall.
+Staff were told to leave nothing out so that the school could be “completely decontaminated.”
+Making it a mathematical exercise—also known as keeping the kids busy—Mr. Henrie has required the students draw a scale model of his classroom.
+So that when we come back everything can be placed exactly how it was before.

-In the room I see students at work while Mr. Henry packs up his desk.
-He is currently putting a picture of his family away for safe keeping.
-Sitting on the steps of a beautiful suburban home, his wife and three boys are very impressive looking.
-The picture is all smiles and fancy clothes; happiness shouts through the expensive looking silver frame; “#1 Dad” is etched at its base.
+In the room I see students at work while Mr. Henrie packs up his desk.
+He is currently putting a picture of his family away in a drawer for safe keeping.
+Sitting on the steps of a beautiful suburban home, his wife and three boys are very impressive looking in that picture.
+The picture is all smiles and fancy clothes.
+And happiness shouts through the expensive looking silver frame that has “#1 Dad” etched at its base.

-I have seen this photo many times and have used it to validate my assumption that Mr. Henry has a picture-perfect life.
-Being a father to three boys myself, I have many times contemplated bringing up this similarity between him and I since starting here, but somehow, I know that beginning this conversation would open me up to a lot of questions that I would rather not answer.
-So instead, I’ve done what I do best and kept my mouth shut: knowing that a picture of my life is not that pretty.
+I have seen this photo many times and have used it to validate my assumption that Mr. Henrie has a picture-perfect life.
+Being a father to three boys myself, I have many times contemplated bringing up this similarity, but I know that beginning that conversation would open me up to questions that I would rather not answer.
+So, instead, I’ve done what I do best and have kept my mouth shut: knowing that a picture of my life is not that pretty.

 Mentally whipping myself for my inadequacies, I look around; hoping to avoid any conversation with the only other adult in the room.
 To my appreciation, Lauryn calls out to me.
-“Mr. J, do you want to take this home?
-Mr. Henry said you can.”
+“Mr. J,” she says, “do you want to take this home?
+Mr. Henrie said you can.”

 In her hand is a poster I know all too well.
 It is a poster Lauryn had made our first week together.
-The fact that Mama made it is definitely the only reason it’s hanging up.
+The fact that Mama—Lauryn—made it is the only reason it’s hanging up.
 It reads: “Everyone should own a G.U.N.”

-I can feel my face get red as she holds it up so that I can see it.
-Mr. Henry smiles big at me and I can see his thoughts as they dance across the room criticizing me.
-Lauryn still finds this poster genius and is super-proud of it.
-I can never let her know how much it embarrasses me.
+I can feel my face get red as Lauryn holds up the poster.
+Mr. Henrie smiles big, and I can see his thoughts as they dance across the room criticizing me.
+Lauryn still finds this poster genius and is super proud of it—I can never let her know how much it embarrasses me.

 I walk across the room and take it from her.
-“Sure Lauren,” I say with a smile, “I’ll hang it up at my house.”
+“Sure Lauryn,” I say with a smile, “I’ll hang it up at my place somewhere.”

 I’ve had multiple careers over the years, and I swear people are using acronyms for everything.
 They frustrate me because I often have no clue what people are talking about when they use them.

-“It has such a powerful message!” she argued, “Everyone should have a purpose to what they are doing in life.
+“It has such a powerful message!”
+Lauryn argued.
+“Everyone should have a purpose to what they are doing in life.
 Why are you doing something— Why do you want something— What is the ‘Good-Underlying-Need’? … Get it!?”

 Confusing and a little tacky perhaps, but Lauryn thought it was brilliant and at the time I was in no place to discourage her excitement over creating something so original.

-I am sure he is secretly thrilled to get rid of it today.
+I am sure Mr. Henrie is secretly thrilled to get rid of this today.
 “It only took a global pandemic, but I’ll take a win any way I can,” is what I imagine him thinking as I am now the owner of this infamous poster in my hand.

-I am not big on lectures and trying to explain what this man did is not something I am prepared to discuss anyway, so, I decide to just agree with her after I see her unable to come up with a response to my question.
+I am not big on lectures—and trying to explain what this man did is not something I am prepared to discuss anyway—so, I decide to just agree with her after I see her unable to come up with a response to my question.

-“If you’re talking about changing the world, I think it’s much more likely that someone will come along and destroy it rather than change it in the way you’re thinking” —Lauryn stops what she is doing to look at me— “I mean, seriously…think of the damage someone could do with the internet today.”
+“Someone will come along and destroy the world before someone changes it in the way you’re thinking Mr. J.” —Lauryn stops what she is doing to look at me— “I mean, seriously.
+Think of the damage someone could do with the internet today.”

 A cloud of doubt begins to darken my mind.
 Aware of what was happening, I battle back as I have practiced so often in the past.